 I’m not sure he consciously saw his role in life as a facilitator (in the good sense of that word!), helping others to find their way and even to exceed him in accomplishment.
 But it’s a role he fell into naturally, and he found contentment in it.

-I last saw my Dad when I took him and my Mom to the Des Moines airport in May or June of 2016.
+I last saw my Dad when I took him and my Mom to the Des Moines airport in June of 2016.
 My parents spent a week with us, and they were able to catch some high school softball and baseball games of my daughter Chloe and son Will (pictured above).
 I spoke to my Dad a few days before his death.
 The conversation seemed more tender than usual and we assured each other of our love.
 I tried calling him a few hours before his death, but he was at lunch with my Mom.
 He died at the Santa Rita Nursing and Rehab Center shortly afterward, while taking his afternoon nap.